kuanlin001/W205_Final_Project/readme.txt

   2.)
 Make sure MongoDB is up and running with the minimal initialization covered 3.)
 Execute hive_ddl.sql in Hive to setup data schema definition.
   4.)
 Make sure, as in one of the W205 AMI convention, the directory /data exists 5.)
-Create a directory /data/ProductMeasures/ if it does not already exist 6.)
-Make sure the Kafka Zookeeper and Server are up and running 7.)
-Make sure the remote process connects to hive2 properly (server id at 'hive2.connection') 8.)
+Make sure the Kafka Zookeeper and Server are up and running 6.)
+Make sure the remote process connects to hive2 properly (server id at 'hive2.connection') 7.)
 When 1-5 is ready, navigate to <cloned directory>/data_processor and execute 'sparse run'

 * Data visualization: